 Those in opposition strongholds are the ones who’ve sworn never to buy from you.

-Next are those in opposition strongholds are the ones who’ve sworn never to buy from you.
-They are the hospital you’ve sworn never to return to because they once misdiagnosed you’re symptoms and drained you mentally, emotionally and financially for six months before realizing this; and it’s not they that did so- you did, when out of desperation you sought a second opinion.
+Next are those in opposition strongholds.
+These are the ones who’ve sworn never to buy from you.
+They are the hospital you’ve sworn never to return to because they once misdiagnosed your symptoms and drained you mentally, emotionally and financially for six months before realizing this.
+And it’s not they that did so- you did, when out of desperation you sought a second opinion.
 All these three sets of voters represent prospective buyers.
 Prospecting is the corner stone of successful campaigning and closing.
 Prospecting is visually represented in campaign headquarters as a map of Kenya respectively coloured, red (Jubilee), orange (NASA) and other colours.

 There is valid reason why the sales pitch (campaign) differs from territory to territory.
 Listen carefully as politicians campaign.
 The pitch to strongholds is markedly different from that of swing, or opposition strongholds.
 To the strongholds it is marshalling voter turnout.
-Not much time is spent on issues-just an urgent appeal to turn out in large numbers on election day to retain status quo; to the swing territories the pitch is more aligned to issues.
+Not much time is spent on issues-just an urgent appeal to turn out in large numbers on election day to retain status quo;.
+To the swing territories the pitch is more aligned to issues.
 For instance, you will get this percentage of the income from your local natural resource or, ‘top-up by this Saturday and get 20MB data for free’.
 And the toughest of them all is the pitch to the opposition strongholds.

 Finally, closing is the act of securing the sale (vote).
 We shall know in a few months how successful (or not) the respective political sellers will be at this.

 Check out our short courses and other services here.
 Or, if you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement, please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.Views – 429